-The data listed below shows the ranking for car insurance providers in the state of Indiana based off of their complaint ratio’s.
-Data was gathered from the National Association of Insurance Commissioners (NAIC) and Indiana state’s Department of Insurance, between the years of 2012 and 2014.
+The data listed below shows the ranking for auto insurance providers in the state of Indiana based on their complaint ratios.
+Data was gathered from the National Association of Insurance Commissioners and Indiana’s Department of Insurance, between the years of 2012 and 2014.

 |2||Indiana Farm Bureau||0.17|

 |12||Indiana Farmers Mutual||0.83|

 Below is data for auto insurance rates by insurance providers